SarahMcCoy/Zelda-Tears-of-the-Kingdom---ETL-project/README.md

 ## 🗡️ Project Overview

 **Hypothesis:**
-What clothing items in The Legend of Zelda: Tears of the Kingdom are most valuable for progressing through the main quests?
+What clothing/armor items in The Legend of Zelda: Tears of the Kingdom are most valuable for progressing through the main quests?
 Which items should players prioritize acquiring to save time, energy, and in-game resources?

 While The Legend of Zelda is designed for exploration — cooking, resting, discovering armor organically — this project approaches the game from a data perspective.